microsoftarchive/data-pipeline-storm/docs/DesignConsiderations.md

 Here are the key point of ByteAggregate class:
 1. paritionIndex is retrieved in the the prepare method, which is defined in the operation interface. prepare is called once for each partition when the topology starts.
 2. txid is retrieved in the init method, which get called by the Trident before processing each batch.
 3. tuple string is added into to the block data in aggregate method.
-4. the state is persisted in the complete method.
+When a block is filled up, it is uploaded to Azure storage.
+4. the blockList is persisted in the complete method, which stores partitionid, transactionid, blockname, and blockids to Redis cache.
+In case next replay, those blocks that are uploaded to Azure storage will be over written to remove the duplication.
+If next batch is not a replay, the previous uploaded blocks will be permanent.

+# Techinical How-To

 ## How to create a Storm or Trident project?

 Run